Routing by Analogy: kNN-Augmented Expert Assignment for Mixture-of-Experts: Proposed Method: kNN-MoE

 During inference, for each MoE layer and each router input $x$, we retrieve the set of $K$ nearest neighbors $\mathcal{N}(x) \subset \mathcal{M}$ from the corresponding memory constructed in \S\ref{sec:datastore}.

-We formulate a non-parametric expert assignment proposal, denoted as $a_{\text{mem}}(x)$, by aggregating the retrieved expert assignments according to their similarity to the input.
+We formulate a non-parametric routing logit proposal, denoted as $r_{\text{mem}}(x)$, by aggregating the retrieved optimal logits according to their similarity to the input.
 Specifically, let $\{(k_j, v_j)\}_{j=1}^K$ be the retrieved key-value pairs in $\mathcal{N}(x)$.
-The memory-based expert assignment is computed as:
+The memory-based logit proposal is computed as:

 where $s(\cdot, \cdot)$ is a similarity function.